marcouderzo/CSDemoParser/Worklog.md

 ## Important note

-If your pc has Avast Antivirus, make sure to turn it off.
-The parser will not work properly if you leave it running.
+If your pc has Avast Antivirus, please make sure to turn it off.
+The parser might not work properly if you leave it running.

 ## Project Requirements